Atypical antipsychotic: Sexual side effects

 Sexual side effects have also been reported when taking atypical antipsychotics.
-In males antipsychotics reduce sexual interest and impair sexual performance, with the main difficulties being failure to ejaculate.
+In males antipsychotics reduce sexual interest and impair sexual performance, with the main difficulty being failure to ejaculate.
 In females there may be abnormal menstrual cycles and infertility.
-In both males and females the breasts may become enlarged and a fluid will sometimes ooze from the nipples.
+Both males and females can experience hyperprolactinaemia, where the breasts may become enlarged and a fluid will sometimes ooze from the nipples.
 Sexual adverse effects caused by some antipsychotics are a result of an increase of prolactin.
 Sulpiride and Amisulpiride, as well as Risperidone and paliperidone (to a lesser extent), cause a high increase of prolactin.

 Dementia

 In April 2005, the US Food and Drug Administration (FDA) issued an advisory and subsequent black box warning regarding the risks of atypical antipsychotic use among elderly patients with dementia.
 The FDA advisory was associated with decreases in the use of atypical antipsychotics, especially among elderly patients with dementia.
 Subsequent research reports confirmed the mortality risks associated with the use of both conventional and atypical antipsychotics to treat patients with dementia.

-Consequently, in 2008 the FDA issued although a black box warning for classical neuroleptics.
+Consequently, in 2008 the FDA issued a black box warning for classical neuroleptics.
 Data on treatment efficacies are strongest for atypical antipsychotics.
 Adverse effects in patients with dementia include an increased risk of mortality and cerebrovascular events, as well as metabolic effects, extrapyramidal symptoms, falls, cognitive worsening, cardiac arrhythmia, and pneumonia.
 Conventional antipsychotics may pose an even greater safety risk.
 No clear efficacy evidence exists to support the use of alternative psychotropic classes (e.g. antidepressants, anticonvulsants) in patients with dementia.

 Drug-induced OCD

-Many different types of medication can induce in patients that have never had symptoms before.
-A new chapter about OCD in the DSM-5 (2013) now specifically includes drug-induced OCD.
+Many different types of medication can induce obsessive-compulsive disorder (OCD) in patients that have never had symptoms before.
+A chapter about OCD in the DSM-5 (2013) now specifically includes drug-induced OCD.

 There are reports that some atypical antipsychotics could cause drug-induced OCD in already schizophrenic patients.